suffolklibraries/lgc/content/collections/events/stories-of-a-little-watersprite.md

     content:
       -
         type: text
-        text: 'Tickets can be booked via the Dance East website ' -
+        text: 'Tickets can be booked via the '
+      -
         type: text
         marks: